populationgenomics/metamist/db/backup/README.md

 To test our backup procedure, the validate_backup script will be run twice a year.
 All tests must pass.
 In the case that tests fail, an investigation should take place.

 This includes:

-Identify which tests have failed
+- Identify which tests have failed
-Determine the cause of the failure i.e. the validation script itself, or the backup script.
+- Determine the cause of the failure i.e. the validation script itself, or the backup script.
-Make appropriate changes, and repeat the process until all tests pass.
+- Make appropriate changes, and repeat the process until all tests pass.

 #### Yearly Procedures

 To test our monitoring and alerting policy, once a year our database backups will be disabled for 24 hours.
 In the case that an alert isn’t triggered, an investigation should take place.
 In the case of failure, this activity should be repeated within 7 days to ensure relevant changes have taken effect.

-Further, to test the effectiveness of our DR procedure, once a year the sm_db_dev_instance will be deleted and restored in line with our recovery procedures.
+Further, to test the effectiveness of our DR procedure, once a year the sm_db_dev_instance will be deleted and restored.

-A copy of the VM will be made.
-The db-validate-backup secret should be updated to redirect update the prod_instance details in line with the new VM.
+- Copy the current VM instance, creating a new instance (VM_COPY), as a safety measure.
+- Update the db-validate-backup secret to reassign the `p_host` field to match the address of VM_COPY.
 This is for testing purposes.
-The sm_db_dev_instance will be deleted.
+- Delete `sm_db_dev_instance`
-A new instance will be created and restored in line with our recovery procedures.
+- Create a new prod instance (VM_PROD) and restore in line with the [recovery procedures](#Recovery).
-Validation will occur in line with our validation procedures, Then, our sm api will be tested.
+- Validate the new instance in line with the [validation procedures](#Set-Up).
+- Test the SM API. #TODO -
-Following successful validation, the db-validate-backup secret should be updated to now point to the new instance and the copy of the VM can be deleted.
+- Following successful validation, update the db-validate-backup secret to reassigne the `p_host` field to match the address of VM_PROD.
+- Delete VM_COPY.

 ### Validation Procedure